zonneplan/KiBot/README.md

   * Type: `dxf`
   * Description: Exports the PCB to 2D mechanical EDA tools (like AutoCAD).
                  This output is what you get from the File/Plot menu in pcbnew.
+                     If you use custom fonts and/or colors please consult the `resources_dir` global variable.
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.
 It helps to identify the output.
     - **`dir`**: [string='./'] Output directory for the generated files.